Forensic science cover four main categories, pathology, biology, toxicology and chemistry.

 - a chemist will attend clandestine drug laboratory crime scenes to provide evidence to police and categorise and sample chemicals for laboratory analysis.

-We also report on illicit drug trends, and issue alerts when illicit drugs that pose an increased acute health risks are detected.
+We also report on illicit drug trends, and issue alerts when illicit drugs that pose an increased acute health risk are detected.

 We examine and compare or identify non-biological trace evidence from a crime scene, vehicle collision, suspect or victim.